Dr. Michael Berler, LP - Therapist at Grow Therapy

 Explain to clients what areas you feel are your biggest strengths.

-The short answer to this question is (at least I've been told) that I posses, and I'm experieced by my patient's as, being empathic, supportive, knowledgeable, accesable, funny and effective.
-I have been so very fortunate to have had both the academic and clinical experiences that has characterized my career.
+The answer to this question comes from my patients.
+Historically, they've told me I possess: 1.
+Empathy 2.
+Unconditional support 3.
+Knowledge of a broad scope 4.
+Accessible 5.
+Funny 6.
+Effective I have been so very fortunate to have had both the academic and clinical experiences that has characterized my career.
 I have been a licensed psychologist in The Great State Texas since 1983.
 I have had "boots on the ground" positions at a Veterans Medical Center and prestigious teaching hospitals such at Texas Children's Hospital as a Post-Doctoral Fellow in The Department of Pediatrics of Baylor College of Medicine in Houston.
-Followed by being appointed Chief Psychologists at CHRISTUS Santa Rosa Children's Hospital in San Antonio.
+Followed by being appointed Chief Psychologist at CHRISTUS Santa Rosa Children's Hospital in San Antonio.
 Concurrently while achieving a successful private practice where I, and my associates provided psychological services to adults, children and adolescents.
 Perhaps the origin of one of my most significant strengths as a provider; can be attributed to my life-long history of being in therapy myself.
 That started as a requirement of my doctoral program.
-Then as I quickly gained the insight of how therapy was such an incredible change agent.
+Then I quickly gained the insight of how therapy was an increditably powerful change agent.
 Both in my personal and professional life's.
-So, I've continued in treatment even to this very day.
+So, I've continued my therapy to this very day.
 Finally, as we continue forward into this brave, yet not so new anymore, but nevertheless a one-of-a-kind frontier of remote-tele therapy, that has given such an awesome degree of access to so many other people who, perhaps wouldn't have chosen to engage in the in-person therapy format.
 Because of all the advantages that remote therapy brings to them.
 They too are now hopefully experiencing the potential for healthy changes that the process of therapy opens up to all adults, families, children and adolescents.

 Appointments